How to Become a Chiropractor: Is It the Right Career for You?

 3. Providing Lifestyle and Preventive Guidance

 Chiropractors often go beyond adjustments to help patients maintain long-term health.
-They recommend exercises to strengthen supporting muscles, suggest ergonomic changes to reduce strain and advise on diet, posture, and stress management to prevent future issues.
+They recommend exercises to strengthen supporting muscles, suggest ergonomic changes to reduce strain, and advise on diet, posture, and stress management to prevent future issues.

 4. Educating Patients on Wellness